-Dr Hassan-Smith carried out undergraduate and junior medical training at St Bartholomew’s and the Royal London Hospitals.
-He set out on a path as an academic endocrinologist after completing an intercalated BMedSci project under the Supervision of Profs Marta Korbonits and Ashley Grossman on genotyping single nucleotide polymorphisms in the ghrelin and GHRH receptors.
-He was House Officer at the Department of Endocrinology at Bart’s.
-He completed his Senior House Officer rotation at Bart’s and the London, during which time he obtained his MRCP.
+He carried out undergraduate and junior medical training at St Bartholomew’s and the Royal London Hospitals.
+He set out on a path as an academic endocrinologist after completing an intercalated BMedSci project on genotyping single nucleotide polymorphisms in the ghrelin and GHRH receptors.
+He completed junior medical training on the St Bartholomew’s and the Royal London rotation.

-In addition he has led on outcome studies of Cushing’s disease and collaborated with international partners in this area.
-He was awarded the Young Endocrinologist Prize for Top Scoring Oral Communication by the Society for Endocrinology, the Mayo Clinic Research Fellowship and a number of small grants covering educational and media activities.
-He has a number publications in leading medical journals (including JCI, PNAS, JACC, Lancet Diabetes & Endocrinology, JCEM).
+He was awarded the Young Endocrinologist Prize for Top Scoring Oral Communication by the Society for Endocrinology, the Mayo Clinic Research Fellowship.
+He has a number publications in leading medical journals (including NEJM, JCI, PNAS, JACC, Lancet Diabetes & Endocrinology, JCEM and EJE).